 One the most important conception in modern finance has been the Efficient Market Hypothesis associated to the random walk hypothesis that variation of prices is randomly in time and the excess returns is unpredictable.

-Fama (1970) summarizes that "a market which prices always fully reflect available information is called 'efficient'" (Fama, 1970).
-Market efficiency is categorized into three forms.
-In Weak-Form market Efficiency, the information set includes only historical prices of returns.
+"A market which prices always fully reflect available information is called 'efficient' Fama (1970).
+This pionner distingue forms of efficiency.
+In Weak- Form market Efficiency, the information set includes only historical prices of returns.
 In Semi-Strong market Efficiency; the information set includes all publicly available information.
 In Strong Form market Efficiency, the information set includes all privately available information.

 At the beginning the assumption of efficient capital markets has been associated with the theory of random walk to the possible variation of the price of the securities is completely random in time and therefore no abnormal profits or still unable to beat the market.
 However, several academic research conducted on various international markets have evidence that asset returns do not follow a random walk and hence called for more nuanced conclusions challenging the random walk markets and therefore the efficiency hypothesis .
-The attack of the wave theory of efficiency has been supported by numerous empirical studies, mainly the work of Summers (1986), Fama and French (1988), Hoque et al. (2007) Lock (2008) and Charles and Darne (2013), have provided evidence of what has been revealed as a major source of inefficiency, the autocorrelation of returns.
-The objective of the study is to check the efficiency in its weak form in Korea stock exchange and check whether KS11follow random walk or not.
+The attack of the wave theory of efficiency has been supported by numerous empirical studies , mainly the work of Summers (1986) , Fama and French (1988) , Hoque et al. (2007), Lock (2008) and Charles and Darne (2013) , have provided evidence of what has been revealed as a major source of inefficiency , the autocorrelation of returns.

+The objective of the study is to check the efficiency in its weak form in Hong Kong stock exchange and check whether HSI follow random walk or not.
 This article is organized follows: In the first section, we go through a literature review.
-In the second section, we developed the data and methodology.
-The empirical results are summarized in the third section
+In the second section, we developed the data and methodology, the third section summarize the empirical results.